himanshu864/DevObs/DBMS.md

 	- **Object-Oriented:** Stores objects with attributes and methods.

 **Advantages:**
-- Data abstraction and independence.
+- Data abstraction and independence (hiding complex details and giving simple concise output).
-- Reduced redundancy.
+- Reduced redundancy (repetition of same data in multiple tables).
-- Improved data integrity.
+- Improved data integrity (information remains accurate, complete and consistent).
-- Enhanced security.
+- Enhanced security (authorization).
 - Backup and recovery mechanisms.

 **ACID Properties:** Atomicity, Consistency, Isolation, Durability.
+- **Atomicity:**
-- **Atomicity:** Ensures all operations in a transaction complete successfully or none do.
+	- Ensures all operations in a transaction complete successfully or none do.
+	- Eg: During a 100$ transactions, $A$'s balance should be reduce and $B$'s balance should increment at the same time.
+During failure, both balances should return to normal.
+- **Consistency:**
-- **Consistency:** Guarantees transactions transition the database between valid states.
+	- Guarantees transactions transition the database between valid states.
+	- Eg: Ones balance shouldn't be negative.
+Hence a 100$ transaction from an account with balance 50$ failed due to consistency violation.
+- **Isolation:**
-- **Isolation:** Keeps concurrent transactions independent to avoid interference.
+	- Keeps concurrent transactions independent to avoid interference.
+	- *Dirty read* - when a transaction reads data that has been modified by another transaction but that transaction has not yet committed its changes.
+	- *Non-repeatable read* - when a transaction reads the same row twice, but the second read retrieves different values than the first.
+	- *Phantom read* - when a transaction re-executes a query and finds that the results have changed due to the insertion or deletion of rows by another transaction, even though the initial transaction hadn't modified anything itself.
+- **Durability:**
-- **Durability:** Once committed, transaction changes persist even after failures.
+	- Once committed, transaction changes persist even after failures.
+	- By using *Write-Ahead Logging* and replication, making changes permanent.

 **Normalization:** 1NF, 2NF, 3NF to reduce redundancy.
 - **First Normal Form (1NF):**